 Where: Province of Léon, Autonomous Community of Castile-Leon

-The northwest was one of the last areas in Spain to be conquered by the Romans, yet they didn’t waste much time to make the most of it.
+The northwest was one of the last areas in Spain to be conquered by the Romans; and yet, they didn’t waste much time to make the most of it.
 They exploited Las Médulas’ rich gold deposits using hydraulic power and ceased their activity after two centuries, leaving a devastated area behind.
 The lack of subsequent industrial activity has allowed Las Médulas to remain today in good condition.
 The terracotta colour of the headlands contrasts with the green of the surrounding hills and mountains, creating a striking and dramatic landscape that avid photographers and walkers will love.

 7. Renaissance monumental ensembles of Úbeda and Baeza